Your agents don't follow process.

 Transition guidance

-Always know where work stands.
-Step in when you need to.
+Always know where work stands

 Instant clarity